 Recreation.
 No dull boys or girls, the Wildbloods have participated in a wide variety of sports.
 Below a sample, and most likely only half of the disciplines have been covered, so please add some more muscular pastimes, names and places to the list.
 This site could picture you busting a bronc, roping a calf, putting for a bogie or sailing into a squall.

 Religion.
 The overwhelming majority of Wildbloods are WASPs.
 In the Old Country most are Anglican and Methodist.
 Recently Wildbloods have been instumental in introducing a contemporary type of worship to the Church of England, with a Garage Praise group in Shropshire.
 The first Wildbloods in America were Episcopalians and Presbyterians.
-Today there are also Primitive and American Baptists, Lutherans, Catholics, Latter Day Saints and Bible Students (Antioch Ecclesia).
+Today there are also Primitive and American Baptists, Lutherans, Catholics, Latter Day Saints, Jehovah's Witnesses and Bible Students (Antioch Ecclesia).
+A prominent Wildblood in the west of England was identified as a Buddhist in 2017.

 Variations.
 Today "Wildblood" is the near-exclusive spelling.
 One exception is Whileblood in East Yorkshire.
 Old documents show Whildblood, Wildeblood, Wildebloud and several others.
 One adult is known to have changed his name to Wildwood before his children were born.
 At least one woman linked her Wildblood maiden name to her husband’s with a hyphen.